kimmleang/kimmleang/README.md

- # Hello there, I'm Kimleang
+ # Hello there!
+I'm Kimleang

 A software developer, who is passionate about developing web applications and mobile applications.
 I'm always lookingfor new opportunity to learn and growth as a developer.